joomla/Manual/docs/general-concepts/forms/manipulating-forms.md

 Note that `fieldsets` and `field groups` are independent.
 In your form XML definition you can have `<fields>` elements within `<fieldset>` elements, and also `<fieldset>` elements within `<fields>` elements.

 # Dynamically Changing Forms
-If you have defined your form statically in an XML file, then once it's been loaded you can modify it dyamically in your PHP code using the Form APIs
+If you have defined your form statically in an XML file, then once it's been loaded you can modify it dynamically in your PHP code using the Form APIs

 - adding further fields to your form by loading another form XML definition
 - modifying an existing field or fields,